hiiamyes/cheat-sheet/shell/shell.md

 Call tput as part of a sequence of commands:

 ```
-tput setaf 1; echo "this is red text"
+tput setaf 1;
+echo "this is red text"
+tput setaf 7;
 ```

 Use `;` instead of `&&` so if `tput` errors the text still shows.